markusressel/ESPHome-Smart-Scale/README.md

 * Any standard scale of choice
 * An HX711 ADC converter
 * An ESP8266, ESP32 or similar board
-  * A power supply (preferrably USB)
+  * A power supply (preferably USB)

 ## Flashing the firmware

 * Create a new ESPHome configuration YAML file
 * Copy the contents of [esphome_hx711_smart_scale.yaml](esphome_hx711_smart_scale.yaml) into it
-* Customize the basic device cnfiguration (Board, WiFi, etc.) to your liking
+* Customize the basic device configuration (Board, WiFi, etc.) to your liking
 * Flash it onto your ESP based board

 ## Wiring